 Will I have withholding tax deducted from my book royalties?

-Will I have to pay local taxes and bank fees?
+Will I have to pay local income tax and bank fees?

 Do I need a Tax Identification Number or EIN?

 How, when and how often will I get paid?

 Should I publish ebooks only?